google/flax/docs_nnx/guides/view.md

 # Weights are shared between the models
 assert train_model.layers[0].kernel is eval_model.layers[0].kernel

-# Print information about kwargs for nnx.view with nnx.view_info
+# Print information about kwargs for nnx.with_modules with nnx.view_info
 print(nnx.view_info(model))
 ```